JackJPowell/hass-unfoldedcircle/README.md

   - A media player entity is created providing controls and information about currently playing media.
 If multiple media player entities are active, the integration attempts to select the most appropriate based on activity and recency.
     - You can override this behavior by selecting a different media source from the sound mode menu in the Media Player control
     - Options exist to create a media player per activity group or per activity.
   - **Update** The media player controls are now mapped to the selected activity's button mapping on the remote.
 The default is still the active media player, but if you have defined custom volume, next, previous, or power button commands, those will be executed when interacting with the control within home assistant.
 - Number

   - Configuration Controls: All numerical settings are now controllable via the integration.

   \*\* Disabled by default to avoid polling the remote every thirty seconds to read data.
 If one of these sensors is enabled, polling only for that specific data will also be enabled.

+## Dock Support

+Dock support has now been added.
+If you have an existing remote configured, you will be prompted with a repair for each dock associated with your remote.
+You can also add docks via a configuration flow when adding a remote.
+Each Dock exposes 4 entities:

+- Buttons

+  - Reboot Dock: Allows you to remotely reboot the dock
+  - Identity: Causes the LED to flash to help you identify which dock is which

+- Number
+  - LED Brightness: Allows you to set the LED brightness level
+  - Ethernet Brightness: Allows you to set the Ethernet LED brightness level

+During a config flow, if you are unsure of your password, you can skip adding that dock for the moment by submitting the form without a password supplied.
+This will cause a repair to be created so you can set it at your leasure.

+If you are unsure of the password you set, you can change it via the web configurator.
+Click on the Integrations and Dock menu and then select the dock you need to change the password for.
+Once changed, come back to the repair and let home assistant know what you set it to.

 ## IR Remote Commands